ramsteak/EstraPy/docs/2_commands/40_background.md

 ### BSpline

-Models the background using bsplines, automatically determining the optimal smoothing.
-Uses scipy.interpolate.UnivariateSpline.
+Models the background using B-splines, automatically determining the optimal smoothing.
+Uses `scipy.interpolate.UnivariateSpline`.
 The range can be specified in eV or k.

 ```sh
 background bspline <range> [--options]